openvinotoolkit/open_model_zoo/demos/gpt2_text_prediction_demo/python/README.md

 ## How It Works

-On startup the demo application reads command line parameters and loads a network to Inference engine.
+On startup the demo application reads command line parameters and loads a model to OpenVINO™ Runtime plugin.
 It also encodes a user input prompt received via command line arguments or user input, and then uses it to predict the output sequence.

 ## Preparing to Run